-Zotero styles are written in an XML language called CSL (Citation Style Language) which is also used by other citation managers like Mendeley or Papers.
-To modify a style, there are 2 available tools:
+Zotero styles are written in an XML language called CSL (Citation Style Language) which is also used by other citation managers such as Mendeley or Papers.
+To modify a style, there are 2 tools available :

-You will maybe prefer the online editor if you are not very comfortable with tags, but the previsualization works with a limited number of item types.
+You may prefer the online editor if you are not very comfortable with coding, but the previsualization works with a limited number of item types.

-You can request a style if you do not want to write it yourself.
-You should only request an existing style, the style of a journal for instance, and provide a link to online documentation.
+You can request a style if you cannot/do not want to write it yourself.
+You should only request an existing style, e.g. the style of a journal, and provide a link to the online documentation.

 Or you can create it yourself (if you have the time and the motivation).
-First, find a style close to the style you wish to create (Search by Example on the CSL Visual Editor) and make the necessary modifications.
+First, find a style that is close to one you want to create (Search by Example in the CSL Visual Editor) and make the necessary modifications.

-If this style is an "official" style, you can have it validated, and it will be available for other users on the style repository.
-There is first an automatic validation to check the mistakes, then the file is validated by a human volunteer.
-The best way to have this done is to create a pull request on GitHub.
+If this style is an "official" style, you can have it validated, and it will be available to other users in the style repository.
+There is first an automatic validation to check for errors, and then a human volunteer validation.
+The best way to do is to create a pull request on GitHub.